 - See the listing of current non-competitive vacancy announcements in DOT

-- Memo: DOT Commitment to Hiring Persons with Targeted Disabilities
+- Memo: Our Commitment to Hiring Persons with Targeted Disabilities

 Information for Applicants with Severe/Targeted Disabilities